-Medical termination of pregnancy is covered under the General Practice Non-Procedural and General Practice - Procedural Standard categories provided you have completed approved training.
+Medical termination of pregnancy is covered under the General Practice Non-Procedural and General Practice - Procedural Standard categories provided the practitioner has appropriate qualifications and experience.

 Surgical assisting

 If you perform surgical assisting and you are not the primary or supervising surgeon, in addition to your non-procedural work, cover is included under the General Practice Non-procedural category.
 Surgically assisting cosmetic procedures where the primary surgeon does not hold FRACS is not covered.
 If you undertake surgical assisting but do not undertake any other clinical practice you can select the Surgical Assisting category.